ai-cam/ai-cam.github.io/_calls/ai-deas-sprint-programme-call-2026.md

   **Demonstration (month 6):** Showcase event presenting prototypes to potential funders and implementation partners.
+apply_title: How to get started
+apply_text: >-
+  1. Join us for our information session 22 July, 09:30 - 10:30 to find out more
+  about the programme sprint.
+Make sure to register for the information session **\[link TBC]**.

+  2. Apply to the AI-deas Sprint Programme call here: <https://forms.gle/piYM8vheD7bwGenh7> The deadline for applications is **09:00, 14 September 2026.**

+  3. This year the programme is run in two stages.
+All applications will first be assessed by a shortlisting panel against the written proposal.
+Shortlisted teams will then be invited to deliver a short in-person pitch to our selection panel on our pitch day, **5 October, 12:30 - 17:30 \[LOCATION]**.
 apply_links: []
 faq_title: Frequently Asked Questions
 faqs: